Culture of Qatar: Eid

+The two Eid holidays, celebrated by all Muslims, are Eid al-Fitr and Eid al-Adha.

+Eid al-Fitr

-Eid festivities in Qatar take place during significant dates in the Islamic lunar calendar.
-The two key holidays are Eid al-Fitr and Eid al-Adha.
-Eid al-Fitr, which means the "festivity of breaking the fast", takes place on the first day of the tenth month post-Ramadan.
-This event denotes the conclusion of fasting and promotes philanthropy.
-This nationwide holiday witnesses day-time closures of educational institutions, offices, and commercial establishments.
-Lively exhibitions and participatory happenings take place at shopping centers and public arenas.
+Eid al-Fitr, translating to the "festivity of breaking the fast", takes place on the first day of the tenth month.
+Designated a nationwide holiday in Qatar, educational institutions, offices, and commercial establishments are closed during this period.
+Many related events take place at shopping centers and public arenas.
 Applying henna is customary for Qatari women during Eid al-Fitr.
 The inaugural Eid Al-Fitr Festival, organized by Qatar Tourism, was launched on 4 May 2022 and lasted for three days.
-Celebrations were held on the Doha Corniche featuring performances from Qatari and Arab musicians.
-It is estimated that about 10,000 to 15,000 spectators attended the festivities each day.
+Celebrations were held on the Doha Corniche featuring musical performances; it was estimated that about 10,000 to 15,000 spectators attended each day.

+Eid al-Adha

-Eid al-Adha, known as the "celebration of sacrifice", aligns with the conclusion of Hajj, the pilgrimage to Mecca.
-This event, observed on the tenth day of Dhu al-Hijja, commemorates the narrative of Ibrahim's sacrificial act.
-Families convene for prayers and feasts during this event.
-Traditional customs entail the donation of meat from sacrificial livestock to kinfolk and the underprivileged.
+Eid al-Adha, known as the "celebration of sacrifice", occurs during the conclusion of Hajj, the pilgrimage to Mecca.
+This event is observed on the tenth day of Dhu'l-Hijja (12th month), where families meet for prayers and feasts.
+Traditionally, donating meat to the less privileged is practiced during this day.

-Throughout Eid festivities, children traverse neighborhoods, exchanging greetings and collecting their Eidiyah, a customary monetary gift.
-They recite folk songs and phrases while going door to door.
-Eid salutations like "Eid Mubarak" and "Eid Saeed" convey blessings and joy, while "Kul 'am wa enta bi-khair" extends wishes for good health and prosperity.
+Throughout Eid festivities, children in Qatar travel door-to-door singing folk songs and phrases to receive their eidiyah, a customary monetary gift.
+Eid greetings like "Eid Mubarak" and "Eid Saeed" convey blessings and joy, while "Kul 'am wa enta bi-khair" conveys wishes for good health and prosperity.